Tim Cantu – Varsity Golf Coach

 Coaching Philosophy – I place a strong focus on fundamental skills, hard work, and giving 100% effort all the time.
 I enjoy the competition of High School Athletics and having the opportunity to help young athletes reach their full potential and learn valuable life lessons along the way.

-Coach Biesterfeld and his wife Kristen are the parents of Isabella and Sofia – both at Illinois Lutheran.
+Coach Biesterfeld and his wife Kristen are the parents of Isabella, an ILHS graduate, and Sofia, an ILHS student.

 Rebecca Jahns – Director of the Illinois Lutheran Drama Department